 It’s like getting things out of your system.

-However, I think that it’s always some kind of betrayal when your partner decides that they don’t want to stay in the relationship any longer – at least in our eyes.
+However, I think that it’s always some betrayal when your partner decides that they don’t want to stay in the relationship any longer – at least in our eyes.

 It doesn’t even have to be dishonesty coming from the Ex.
 The mere fact that they walk away is simply a break of trust.